kenjimarshall/kenjimarshall.github.io/_projects/hexual.md

 # Colours!

 **K-Means clustering** was used to calculate each album's palette.
 K-Means is an unsupervised learning algorithm that attempts to segment data into K clusters.
 First, K points are randomly initialized in the feature space.
 These points are called the **centroids**.
 At each iteration, every data point is assigned to its closest centroid.
 This defines a centroid's **neighborhood**.
-Then, we go through each centroid and its position is updated to the _mean position of its neighborhood_.
-However, by changing this position, some points may enter the neighborhood while others will leave.

-But _by repeating this process over and over, we'll end up with K different neighborhoods that naturally segment the data._
+At each iteration of the clustering algorithm, we go through each centroid and its position is updated to the _mean position of its neighborhood_.
+When this position is updated, some points may enter the neighborhood while others will leave.
+And by repeating this process over and over, we end up with K different neighborhoods that naturally segment the data.
 For example, let's say we have an album cover with a lot of red pixels, and a lot of blue pixels.
 If we use 2 centroids, we'd expect to divide the image into a red neighborhood and a blue neighborhood.

 You're probably familiar with using RGB to represent images, wherein each pixel is defined by its level of redness, blueness, and greenness.
 Simple.
 For hexual, I wanted people to be able to search a color on our database, and return all albums that match that color, or are imperceptibly different.